Billboard Hot 100: Recurrents

-Stricter changes were made to the recurrent rules, however, effective with the chart dated October 25, 2025, the start of the 2026 chart year for Billboard.
+Stricter changes were made to the recurrent rules; however, effective with the chart dated October 25, 2025, the start of the 2026 chart year for Billboard.
 While songs that fall below the top 50 with at least 20 weeks still go recurrent, if they are not making any gains in points, Billboard instituted new tiers for recurrency for the top 25 and top 50, introducing ones for the top 10 and top 5.
 Songs that fall below the top 25 and have at least 26 weeks (previously 52 weeks) go recurrent; those that fall below the top 10 with at least 52 weeks, as well as those that fall below the top five with at least 78 weeks, under the new rule, also go recurrent.
 Songs that are still gaining below those markers will be eligible to remain on the Hot 100 on a case-by-case basis.
-Plus, holiday songs will qualify to return above No. 50 regardless of total chart weeks, and then be subject to the rules noted above upon their descents.
+Plus, holiday songs will qualify to return above No. 50 regardless of total chart weeks and will then be subject to the rules noted above upon their descent.
 The same applies for newly-surging non-holiday catalog songs, with those without significant chart history eligible to debut at any rank, as considered individually.

 This new recurrent rule was enacted due to the takeover of streaming, as the Hot 100 started reflecting repeat listening more than ever before, as well as radio stations keeping popular songs in heavy rotation for longer than ever before, as reflected in Billboards airplay charts.
-That shift resulted in charts to move considerably slower than in the past.
+That shift resulted in charts moving much more slowly than before.
 Upon this change in late 2025, Billboard informed that especially in recent years, songs have logged some of the longest Hot 100 runs to date, led by Teddy Swims' "Lose Control", which left the October 25 chart after a record 112-week stay.

 Adjustment of tracking week

-Billboard altered its tracking-week for sales, streaming and radio airplay in order to conform to a new Global Release Date, which now falls on Fridays in all major-market territories (United States product was formerly released on Tuesdays before June 2015).
-This modified tracking schedule took effect in the issue dated July 25, 2015.
+Billboard altered its tracking week for sales, streaming, and radio airplay to conform to a new Global Release Date, which now falls on Fridays in all major-market territories (United States product was formerly released on Tuesdays before June 2015).
+This modified tracking schedule took effect on the issue dated July 25, 2015.